paulonteri/django-serverless-cron/README.rst

 - Alternative to cron services that aren't always available on free (and sometimes paid) web hosting services.
 - Easier access to cron job execution logs and monitoring execution failures.
 - No need to learn crontab.
 Think of it as a friendlier alternative to traditional cron jobs.
 Simple cron job creation.
 No need for cron syntax, no guessing on job frequency.
 Easy controls.
+- Designed around services like `Google Cloud Scheduler` and `Amazon EventBridge`.

 Documentation
 -------------